Faculty and Staff

 Assistant Clerkship Director

-Dr. Julianne Schwertfager received her undergraduate degree from William Jewell College in Liberty, Missouri, majoring in molecular biology and philosophy.
-While at William Jewell she spent a year in the Oxbridge Honors Program at Homerton College at the University of Cambridge in England.
-Dr. Schwerdtfager received her M.D. from the University of Kansas School of Medicine in 2014.
-She recently completed a pediatrics residency at Kansas University Medical Center.
-Following completion of residency training, Dr. Schwerdtfager joined Salina Pediatric Care.
-She is board-eligible in pediatrics and is a Clinical Instructor at the University of Kansas School of Medicine.
+Dr. Julianne Schwerdtfager was born and raised in the Salina area and is excited to raise her daughter near where she and her husband grew up.
+She received her undergraduate degrees from William Jewell College in Liberty, Missouri, majoring in molecular biology and philosophy.
+She also spent a year studying at Homerton College of the University of Cambridge in England through the Oxbridge Honors Program.
+Dr. Schwerdtfager received her M.D. from the University of Kansas School of Medicine in 2014 and completed pediatrics residency at the University of Kansas School of Medicine in 2017.
+Dr. Schwerdtfager is board-certified in pediatrics and cares for children and families at Salina Pediatric Care.

 Assistant Clerkship Director

-Christopher Rupe did his undergraduate studies at KU-Lawrence (BA in Human Biology and Psychology) and received his MD from KU in 2004.
-After completing a general surgery residency at the University of Kansas School of Medicine-Wichita he joined the Mowery Clinic, where he has a practice in general, vascular and laparoscopic surgery.
-Dr. Rupe is a board-certified general surgeon and is married to Abbey.
+Christopher Rupe did his undergraduate studies at KU-Lawrence (B.A. in Human Biology and Psychology) and received his M.D. from KU in 2004.
+After completing a general surgery residency at the University of Kansas School of Medicine-Wichita, he joined the Mowery Clinic, where he has a practice in general, vascular, and laparoscopic surgery.
+Dr. Rupe is a board-certified general surgeon and is married to Dr. Abbey Rupe, a pediatrician.
+Dr. Chris Rupe is a clinical associate professor at the KU School of Medicine in Salina.

 Scott Owings, M.D.